TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-subscription-management/problemscoping-stscopingqstn-azure-subscription-management-changeownershipofmysubscription.md

             "displayLabel": "Provide permission and any other details", "watermarkText": "Provide any additional details about the issue", "required": false,
-            "hints": [
-                {
-                    "text": "Note: Provide written (email) permission from the current Account Administrator as an attachment to the case in the file upload below"
-                }
-            ]
         },
         {
             "id": "problem_description_2",